February 2016 Newsletter

 As a black female American science fiction writer, Octavia Butler challenged the white male sci-fi status quo in multiple ways at once.
 Becoming successful in this field was (and is) no easy feat, and Butler did so not by intentionally fighting to gain entrance, but with sustained effort to pursue her creative passion.
 Her 1979 novel Kindred was a bestseller, and in 1995 she was the honored as the first sci-fi writer to be awarded the MacArthur Fellowship, which includes a sizeable financial award with the goal of investing “in a person’s originality, insight, and potential.”
 (1)

 Butler’s Saturn-Pluto conjunction shows up in her work through recurring themes of awareness about violence and intolerance in hierarchical systems and the desire to transform them.
-With Venus and Neptune flanking this forceful conjunction, Butler harnessed the energy with imagination and creativity as she imagined and wrote about fantastic worlds in which her characters test out creative solutions to overcome hierarchical oppression.
+With Venus and Neptune flanking this forceful conjunction, Butler harnessed that energy of imagination and creativity as she wrote about fantastic worlds in which her characters test out creative solutions to overcome hierarchical oppression.

 Butler died in 2006.
 She received numerous awards for her work including the Nebula award for best novel for Parable of the Talents.